Hero image background

 Storyteller OATBooster

 The Optometry Admission Test (OAT) is a standardized and computer-based 5-hour long exam required by most optometry schools for admission.
-It is made up of 4 general sections: natural sciences, physics, quantitative reasoning, and reading comprehension.
-The natural sciences portion is broken up into 3 subsections: biology, general chemistry, and organic chemistry.
+It is made up of 4 general sections: Natural Sciences (broken into 3 subsections including, Biology, General Chemistry and Organic Chemistry), Physics, Quantitative Reasoning, and Reading Comprehension.
 Each section is allocated a certain number of multiple-choice questions that must be completed in a specific amount of time before moving onto the next section.
 The number of questions and time allocated for each section are shown in the table below:

 Section Number of Questions Time allocated